christiantansastro/christiantansastro/README.md

   </p>
 </blockquote>

 Welcome to my GitHub profile!
-I'm a passionate and enthusiastic Software Engineering student with a drive to create real-life, human-centric projects that make a positive impact.
-I have a keen interest in AI and actively pursuing AI expertise for my future career.
+I'm an enthusiastic Software Engineer Graduate with a drive to create real-life, human-centric projects that make a positive impact.
+I am keenly interested in AI and actively pursuing AI expertise for my future career.

 ### 🚀 Expertise